epics-extensions/EPNix/README.md

 deploy IOCs and other EPICS-related software by using the [Nix] package manager.

+For more information about this approach, examine [Advantages / disadvantages].

 Before getting started,
 make sure to follow the [Pre-requisites].